danish2562022/Notes_Bioinformatics/cluster_script/readme.md

 INFO: You need to be in Chalmers network for this work.
 You can try it at home if you want, but you have to ssh to Alvis via OX and open an aditional port to your local machine (basicaly repeat 8b with correct ports)

-Credit for this: Nikolaos Tatrakis https://www.sysbio.se/people/nikolaos-tatarakis/
+Credit for this: Nikolaos Tatarakis https://www.sysbio.se/people/nikolaos-tatarakis/